rhettg/ftl/README.md

     ftl spool <package_name>.tar.gz    # Upload new revision ftl list                           # List available packages
-    ftl list <package name>            # List available revisions for the package ftl list --master <package name>   # List available revisions for the package on the remote repository (S3) ftl sync                           # Check S3 for new stuff to do (new revisions, remove revisions, bless) ftl jump <rev name>                # Activate the specified revision ftl jump-back <package name>       # Activiate the previous revision ftl jump --master <rev name>       # Mark the revision blessed in S3 (only needs to be done by one node) ftl purge --master <rev name>      # Remove the specified revision.
+    ftl list <package name>            # List available revisions for the package ftl list --remote <package name>   # List available revisions for the package on the remote repository (S3) ftl sync                           # Check S3 for new stuff to do (new revisions, remove revisions, bless) ftl jump <rev name>                # Activate the specified revision ftl jump-back <package name>       # Activiate the previous revision ftl jump --remote <rev name>       # Mark the revision blessed in S3 (only needs to be done by one node) ftl purge --remote <rev name>      # Remove the specified revision.

 Installation and Setup